 Balance is the cornerstone to emotional stability and mental wellbeing.
 Therefore, I incorporate aspects of identifying where balance could improve in each client's life.
 If you are struggling to find purpose and meaning in life or are in the process of some aspect of personal growth, it is helpful to have a counseling professional to talk to throughout that journey.
 It takes some trial and error and an abundance of self-compassion to allow more balance into our schedules and to go through moments of personal growth.
 I say this because these are all times of significant change, and change is rarely easy.
 Work/life balance, parenting/self-care balance, relationship/career balance, health/career balance...all of these are just a few areas of where people tend to experience a lack of balance in their lives.
 If you believe you could use support during a time of personal growth or transition I am here to help.

-Based on a blog post I wrote at chicagocounselingcenter.com, I utilize behavior activation to treat and manage Depression.
-I have assisted young adults and older in getting back to their routine and to the things they value/ enjoy in life when they believed it wasn't possible to "feel better."
+Based on a blog post I published on chicagocounselingcenter.com, I utilize behavior activation to treat and manage Depression.
+I have assisted individuals of all ages getting back to their routine and to the things they value/ enjoy in life when they believed it wasn't possible to "feel better."
 Depression, whether chronic, seasonal or situational, feels like it may never end and can really interrupt life as we know it.
 With behavior activation and consistent counseling it is possible to start engaging in life again and rebuilding other emotions beyond sadness and hopelessness.
-I utilize CBT and DBT to supplement treatment as every person experiences this illness in a unique way.
+I utilize CBT and ACT to supplement treatment as every person experiences this illness in a unique way.
 Therefore, you can expect a client-centered approach when working with me and one that addresses your specific treatment goals.

 Insurance & Finances